samjulien/blog/_posts/2018-07-05-how-to-create-angular-apps-with-auth0-and-stackblitz.md

   <img src="https://cdn.auth0.com/blog/create-secure-cloud-apps-with-auth0-and-stackblitz/1-choosing-angular-auth.png" alt="StackBlitz home page">
 </p>

-In a few seconds, StackBlitz scaffolds a brand new project environment for us complete with a code editor and a browser preview, all within the same browser window!
+In a few seconds, StackBlitz scaffolds a brand new project environment for us complete with an online code editor and a browser preview, all within the same browser window!

 <p style="text-align: center;">
   <img src="https://cdn.auth0.com/blog/create-secure-cloud-apps-with-auth0-and-stackblitz/2-project-ready.png" alt="StackBlitz scaffold">
 </p>

-A few cool things to mention here:
+Some cool StackBlitz online editor features to mention here:

 StackBlitz lets you save your progress so that you can leave the browser and come back to complete your work.